ConnectedLib/course-in-a-box/modules/civic-engagement/_posts/2001-01-01-core-concepts.md

 What is civic engagement?
 We focus on two definitions among the many that exist.

-> DEFINITION 1: Civic engagement is “deliberate, consistent, and purposeful outreach that creates an environment in which people of all ages and from all backgrounds believe they have a voice and role in decisions and actions that affect their lives.”
+> **Definition 1:** Civic engagement is “deliberate, consistent, and purposeful outreach that creates an environment in which people of all ages and from all backgrounds believe they have a voice and role in decisions and actions that affect their lives.”
 [Urban Library Council: Civic Engagement](https://www.urbanlibraries.org/assets/ULC_Civic_Engagement_Report.pdf){:target="_blank"}
 <br/><br/>

->DEFINITION 2: “Civic engagement means… promoting the quality of life in a community, through both political and non-political processes.”
+> **Definition 2:** “Civic engagement means… promoting the quality of life in a community, through both political and non-political processes.”
 (Ehrlich, 2000) <br/><br/>

 ## Let’s break this down.
 Civic engagement is: